PlanetScale vs Neon for Solo Developers

 The non-blocking schema change workflow is genuinely excellent for production databases.
 Traditional MySQL migrations lock tables while altering them, which means downtime for large tables.
 PlanetScale applies schema changes in the background.
 For high-traffic applications, this is a meaningful operational advantage.

 The downside for solo developers is the price.
-PlanetScale removed their free tier.
-The Scaler plan starts at $39/month.
-That means you're paying from day one, even for prototypes, side projects, and experiments.
+PlanetScale has no free plan.
+The old free Hobby tier was deprecated back in March 2024, and the docs now say flatly that "all databases require a paid subscription starting with our Base plan."
+A single-node Postgres on the Base plan starts at $5 per month, but a production-shaped 3-node high-availability Vitess (MySQL) cluster starts at $39 per month.
+Either way you are paying from day one, even for prototypes, side projects, and experiments.
 When free alternatives exist with comparable features, that's a tough sell.

 Neon Overview